 Have you ever been to Iran?
 Share your experience and good memories of Iran with us!

-Iran is Safe According to Authentic Websites, Magazines and Journals
+Iran is Safe According to Professional Websites, Magazines, and Journals

 Says Lonely Planet, now one of the most reliable sources for the travelers.

-Now in the latest examples of these reports, an Italian publication related to travel and tourism has been writing about Iran.
-The Italian magazine wrote an illustrated touristic page about tourism in Iran that begins with a part of Hafez’s poems, pointing out that it is now the best season to travel to Iran.
-Iran has a unique cultural, natural and historical wealth that can attract and entice every traveler to his culture.
-In Iran, the greatest book poet of the 13th century, Hafez, is used to magic and some believe that there are suggestions for solving everyday problems.
-Beside his tomb in Shiraz, people are taking care of a small amount of cash.
-But the traditions and connections with the past in Iran are continuing along with modernization.
-The publication also states: The past and the present are merged into one country in which everything is created to attract and conquer eyes, minds and fantasies.
+Now in the latest examples of these reports, an Italian publication in the field of travel and tourism has been writing about Iran.
+The Italian magazine wrote an illustrated tourism page about Iran that begins with a part of Hafez’s poems, pointing out that it is now the best season to travel to Iran.
+Iran has a unique cultural, natural and historical wealth that can attract and entice every traveler to its culture.
+In Iran, the poetry book of the greatest poet of the 13th century, Hafez, is used as a spiritual guide and some believe that they can find solutions for their everyday problems by carefully reading it and consulting with it.
+The traditions and connections with the past in Iran are continuing along with modernization.
+The publication also states: The past and the present are merged into one country in which everything is created to attract and conquer eyes, minds, and fantasies.